 To be listed on the Vancouver Heritage Register as a Recent Landmark, a building must be at least 20 years old, and meet the same criteria as other heritage sites.

 How to read the Register

-For each listed site, the Vancouver Heritage Register lists:
+For each site listed, the Vancouver Heritage Register includes:

 - The street address of the site